Key Points:

 A side hustle can be any type of job you do in addition to your regular employment.
 The aim is to bring in extra income, ideally by doing something you’re passionate about.

-A side hustle could also revolve around what you own, rather than (or as well as) what you can do.
+A side hustle can also revolve around what you own, rather than (or as well as) what you can do.

 Best savings accounts

-If you’re currently considering a side hustle, you may also want to consider a savings account.
-Finding the right savings account for you can keep your hard earned money safe and even earn you more, through interest.
+If you’re considering a side hustle, you may also want to think about opening a savings account, which can put your money to work for you by earning interest.
 The table below displays some of the regular saver accounts on our database (some may have links to lenders’ websites).

 This table is sorted by total interest (including bonus) (highest to lowest), followed by company name (alphabetical).
 Products shown are for savings of $10,000.
 Before committing to a particular savings account product, check upfront with your financial institution and read the applicable documentation to confirm whether the terms of the account meet your needs.
 Use Canstar’s savings account selector to view a wider range of savings account products.
 Canstar may earn a fee for referrals.